2019

 July 21 - 2019

-I'd Take the Spade appears in Strix, Issue #7, launched on July 20 at The
+I'd Take the Spade appears in Strix, Issue #7, launched on July 20.

 Edited by Ian Harker, Andrew Lambeth, and SJ Bradley, Strix is available